Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology: Conclusions

 \section{Conclusions}

-In this study, we propose a novel method for determining the position of a singularity and identifying the corresponding region of the singular pattern (referred to as the singular polygon) within a planar vector field exhibiting a singular pattern.
+In this study, we propose a novel method for determining the singularity within a planar vector field exhibiting a singular pattern.
 Moreover, we compare the changes of singular patterns of time-varying vector fields using persistence diagrams.
 Our approach involves the conversion of discrete vector fields into angle-based grid digraphs, which are then analyzed using persistent path homology.
 Experimental results demonstrate that our proposed method achieves low mean errors in locating the centers of tropical cyclones and locations of dip poles, and effectively measures the changes in tropical cyclone features over time.
-Additionally, we can obtain the regions where singular patterns are present.

-In future work, we aim to explore alternative techniques for converting vector fields into digraphs to accommodate diverse applications, as well as more precise methods for extracting singular patterns.
-Furthermore, we will address challenges related to vector fields in higher dimensional Euclidean spaces or surfaces and investigate the potential utilization of higher dimensional (persistent) path homology as a new analytical tool.
+In future work, we aim to explore alternative techniques for converting vector fields into digraphs to accommodate diverse applications.
+Furthermore, we will study how to address challenges related to vector fields with high-order singularities and vector fields in higher dimensional Euclidean spaces or surfaces, and investigate the potential utilization of higher dimensional (persistent) path homology as a new analytical tool.